Capacitor: Two-character marking code for small capacitors

-For capacitances following the E3, E6, E12 or E24 series of preferred values, the former ANSI/EIA-198-D:1991, ANSI/EIA-198-1-E:1998 and ANSI/EIA-198-1-F:2002 as well as the amendment IEC 60062:2016/AMD1:2019 to IEC 60062 define a special two-character marking code for capacitors for very small parts which leave no room to print the above mentioned three-/four-character code onto them.
+For capacitances following the E3, E6, E12 or E24 series of preferred values, the former ANSI/EIA-198-D:1991, ANSI/EIA-198-1-E:1998 and ANSI/EIA-198-1-F:2002 as well as the amendment IEC 60062:2016/AMD1:2019 to IEC 60062 define a special two-character marking code for capacitors for very small parts which leave no room to print the above-mentioned three-/four-character code onto them.
 The code consists of an uppercase letter denoting the two significant digits of the value followed by a digit indicating the multiplier.
 The EIA standard also defines a number of lowercase letters to specify a number of values not found in E24.

 RKM code

-The notation to state a capacitor's value in a circuit diagram varies.
-The RKM code following IEC 60062 and BS 1852 avoids using a decimal separator and replaces the decimal separator with the SI prefix symbol for the particular value (and the letter F for weight 1).
+The RKM code following IEC 60062 and BS 1852 is a notation to state a capacitor's value in a circuit diagram.
+It avoids using a decimal separator and replaces the decimal separator with the SI prefix symbol for the particular value (and the letter F for weight 1).
 The code is also used for part markings.
 Example: 4n7 for 4.7 nF or 2F2 for 2.2 F.